Lee-Enfield No. 4 MK. I (T) sniper rifle

 No. 4 MK.
 I (T. LESS TELESCOPE)

-3,440 remained unfinished on the date the contract with Holland and Holland ended in 1946.
+3,440 remained unfinished at Holland & Holland on the date the contract with Holland and Holland ended in 1946 (ref.
+Laidler).
 These were designated “No. 4 MK.
 I (T. LESS TELESCOPE)” as they never had scopes mated to the rifles, and this designation was stencilled on the front of their No. 15 Mk.
 I wooden chests.
 As best we can tell from surviving examples, these rifles had the “S“, “TR“, “S51” marks and cheek rests, but neither the “T” nor scope serial number on the wrist of the butt.
-Most of these were Stevens-Savage made, but some were made at BSA-Shirley.
-The later are almost certainly those that were incomplete at the date and time that the contract finished.
+Most of these were Stevens-Savage made, from 1941-1942, but some were made at BSA-Shirley in 1944-1945.

 Collectors need to be especially careful when purchasing No. 4 (T) rifles.